vanvalenlab/bebi205/_sources/syllabus.md

 Each student will lead a ~20 minute presentation on a paper assigned for a given week.
 A sign up sheet is posted on Canvas.
 Please sign up by the end of the day on April 5.

 ## Compute Resources
+Weekly course notebooks can be run in [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#) for free.
+Each notebook in this book has one or two buttons that will launch the notebook and its key in Colab.

+Cluster access will be provided for your final projects and more information will be added in the next few weeks.
 ## Academic Integrity
 Caltech’s Honor Code: “No member of the Caltech community shall take unfair advantage of any other member of the Caltech community.”